 What is the Difference Between a Memorial Service and a Celebration of Life?

 Planning a ceremony begins with a primary decision.
 Will the event be a traditional memorial service or a more contemporary celebration of life?
-The two event names suggest vastly different tones, so it's important to have an idea of what you want to accomplish at the gathering before you decide between a memorial service and a celebration of life.
+The two event names suggest vastly different tones, so it's important to have an idea of what you want to accomplish at the gathering before deciding between a memorial service and a celebration of life.